sambapos/pmpos3/README.md

 Visit https://github.com/emreeren/pmpos3/wiki to have more information about the project.

-Note: _Unlike my previous PM-POS projects this project is a standalone POS application and will not need SambaPOS to operate._
+Note: _Unlike my previous PM-POS projects this project is a standalone POS application and doesn't need SambaPOS to operate._

 ## Demo